 Technical and administrative readiness

-- Backing up data: Securely backup all critical data, including ePHI, to prevent potential data loss during testing.
+- Backing up data: Securely back up all critical data, including ePHI, to prevent potential data loss during testing.

 - Compliance and legal considerations: Confirm that the testing activities comply with legal and organizational policies.